jdlangs/RobotOS.jl/README.md

     gentypes()

-The new types will be placed in newly created submodules in `ROS`, corresponding to the packages requested.
-For example, `"std_msgs/Header" => ROS.std_msgs.Header`.
+The new types will be placed in newly created submodules in `RobotOS`, corresponding to the packages requested.
+For example, `"std_msgs/Header" => RobotOS.std_msgs.Header`.
 After calling `gentypes()` they can be interacted with just like regular modules with `import` and `using` statements bringing the generated type names into the local namespace.

-    using ROS.nav_msgs
+    using RobotOS.nav_msgs
-    import ROS.geometry_msgs: Pose, Vector3
+    import RobotOS.geometry_msgs: Pose, Vector3
     p = Path()
     v = Vector3(1.1,2.2,3.3)